hegerdes/homepage/content/articles/2023/2023-05-azure-prometheus-remote-write.md

 ## Sending Metrics
 Now we can set up our local tools to send metrics.

 The flow we created uses the OpenIdConnect (OIDC) standard which is part of the Oauth2 spec.
-When you ant lo learn how the described authentication works, you can check out this in depth article **TBA**.
+When you want lo learn more abut the described authentication, you can check out this in depth article **TBA**.

 To send metrics form on Prometheus instance we need to set up the Prometheus config like this:
 ```yml